Latin American History at TCU

 - Dr. Alex Hidalgo, Assistant Professor - colonial Latin America, Mesoamerican ethnohistory, visual studies, and the Iberian Atlantic

-- Dr. Jodi Campbell, Associate Professor – early modern Spain, Atlantic World, culture & society
+- Dr. Jodi Campbell, Associate Professor – early modern Spain, Iberian Atlantic

 - Dr. Ben Tillman, Associate Professor – Latin America, cultural and historical geography